|2017 Annual Conference and Meeting|

 Collections as Assets for Inclusive Dialogue

-Diana Jocelyn Greenwold, Assistant Curator of American Art, Portland Museum of Art, Portland, Maine, Moderator/Organizer; Jennifer Komar Olivarez, Head of Exhibition Planning and Strategy, Interim Curator of the Purcell-Cutts House, Minneapolis Institute of Arts, Moderator/Organizer; Scott Erbes, Chief Curator and Curator of Decorative Arts and Design, The Speed Art Museum; Pamela Z. McClusky, Curator of African and Oceanic Art, Seattle Art Museum
+Diana Jocelyn Greenwold, Associate Curator of American Art, Portland Museum of Art, Portland, Maine, Moderator/Organizer; Jennifer Komar Olivarez, Head of Exhibition Planning and Strategy, Interim Curator of the Purcell-Cutts House, Minneapolis Institute of Arts, Moderator/Organizer; Scott Erbes, Curator of Decorative Arts and Design, The Speed Art Museum; Pamela Z. McClusky, Curator of African and Oceanic Art, Seattle Art Museum

 From “Reimagining Feminism” to “Reimagining the Museum”: Curatorial Strategies for Revising and Renewing Institutional Histories

 Carmen Hermo, Assistant Curator, Elizabeth A. Sackler Center for Feminist Art, Brooklyn Museum, Organizer; Catherine Morris, Sackler Family Curator, Elizabeth A. Sackler Center for Feminist Art, Brooklyn Museum, Moderator; Connie Butler, Chief Curator, Hammer Museum; Naomi Beckwith, Curator, Museum of Contemporary Art, Chicago; Jenni Sorkin, Assistant Professor, Contemporary Art History, University of California, Santa Barbara